robustrobotics/robustrobotics.github.io/README.md

   year: 2024
 ```

 Note: The authors, links, title, and year are used to automatically make the entry/text/links on the publications page of the website.
 The raw_string is what is displayed in the 'BibTex' dropdown on the publications page.
 Add all additional information  (e.g. organization, etc) to the raw_string param, not in the main yaml entry; otherwise, it will not be included in the bibtex entry (and the website currently does not support including other information on the main publications page).
+This is because our citations have not been formatted consistently over the last 20+ years...

 # To add a research project to the website:
 Create a new markdown file in this directory: robustrobotics.github.io/_projects with the same structure as the other files in the directory.
 After committing the change, the project will automatically be added to the website.
 Note that you can archive projects (remove them from the home page and add them to the 'Past Projects' section of the Research page) using the 'status: inactive' flag in the project .md.